Burger’s pinch-hit HR keys 3-run 8th, White Sox top Rays 3-2

 UP NEXT

 Chicago RHP Lucas Giolito (3-2) is Sunday’s scheduled starter.
-The Rays have not announced their starter.
+LHP Ryan Yarbrough (0-2) gets the start for the Rays.

 —